aliramazanov/odin-recipes/README.md

-An extremely simple website made during exploring The Odin Porject Foundations.
+A simple website made during the exploration of The Odin Porject Foundations.
 For now only contains 3 different recipes and some HTML.